 First making an appearance (in person) during the events of Volume 8, the older Nagi has been the subject of Twin Switch with her sister on occasion.
 After being in rehabilitation for an unknown condition, she later enrolls as a student holding the Sword Scholarship as well.

-Bitch in Sheep's Clothing: Initially gave off an impression of being like this.
-In her first real chapter with extensive dialogue, she was nice and more or less out-going to Hayate and her friends, right up until she told Hayate that because the latter was only meant to be a stand-in, that she would be taking her rank, all of her stars, and her partner.
+Bitch in Sheep's Clothing: She initially gave off the impression of being this.
+In her first real chapter with extensive dialogue, she was nice and more or less out-going to Hayate and her friends, right up until she told Hayate that because the latter was only meant to be a stand-in, that Nagi would be taking her rank, all of her stars, and her partner.

 Twin Telepathy: Senses Hayate pulling out all the stops in the final minutes during the latter's duel with Maki.